Financial-aid and Scholarships

 You’ll be asked the following question:

-• If you select "No", the system will automatically skip the financial aid section and take you to the next part of the application.
+• If you select "No", click "Next" and system will take you to the next part of the application.

 If you need any assistance during the process, feel free to contact our admissions team at admissions@cmkl.ac.th